-(4) A supporting document referred to in subrule (3) must be submitted to the customs authority on request subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.
+(4) A supporting document referred to in subrule (3) must be submitted to the customs authority on request subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.5A of these Rules.

-(5) An applicant who submitted an application in terms of this rule must submit to the customs authority any additional information or document as the customs authority may request in terms of section 104 of the Customs Duty Act for purposes of making a tariff determination in respect of the goods, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.
+(5) An applicant who submitted an application in terms of this rule must submit to the customs authority any additional information or document as the customs authority may request in terms of section 104 of the Customs Duty Act for purposes of making a tariff determination in respect of the goods, within a timeframe and in a manner specified in a request subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.5A of these Rules.